 Take a look at these cover photos.
 Which one looks more aesthetically pleasing?

-Not only is adding balance a crucial element of design, but it also allows your cover photos to be more visually effective on mobile.
-This brings me to my next point...
+Adding balance to a layout is a crucial element of design.
+This technique allows your cover photos to be more visually effective on mobile.

-Statista reports that 98.5% of Facebook's user base accesses the social network from mobile devices like smartphones and tablets.
-That's huge — and it's exactly why it's so important to keep mobile users top-of-mind when designing your Facebook cover photo.
+Statista reports that 98.5% of Facebook’s user base accesses the social network from mobile devices like smartphones and tablets.
+That’s exactly why it’s so important to keep mobile users top-of-mind when designing your Facebook cover photo.

 On mobile, a much smaller portion of the cover photo is visible.
 The right side is typically cut out entirely.

-Let's take a look at what Cisco's Facebook Page looks like on a desktop browser versus on Facebook's mobile app.
+Let’s take a look at what Cisco’s Facebook page looks like on a desktop browser versus Facebook’s mobile app.

-It’s important to note that the text in Cisco’s cover photo doesn't appear.
-While right-aligned visual elements look great, be careful not to put important content so far to the right that it gets cut off when being viewed on a mobile device.
+It’s important to note that the text in Cisco’s cover photo doesn’t appear in the mobile version.
+While right-aligned visual elements look great, be careful not to put important content so far to the right that it gets cut off when viewed on a mobile device.

-9. Include a shortened link in your cover photo description that aligns with your Page CTA.
+10. Include a shortened link in your cover photo description that aligns with your page CTA.

-If you want to use your cover photo to support a Page CTA, make sure your cover photo description also includes a text CTA and links to the same offer.
-This way, any time people view your cover photo by itself, they can still access the link.
+If you want to use your cover photo to support a page CTA, ensure your cover photo description includes a text CTA and links to the same offer.
+This way, whenever people view your cover photo by itself, they can still access the link.

 (If you want to learn more about how to write effective call-to-action copy for your cover photo description, download our free ebook on creating compelling CTAs.)